Defimatt/community_runebot/README.md

 "lodash": "^4.17.21"
 ```

-If you want to add any new commands, use https://autocode.com/tools/discord/command-builder/ and put the generated code (example below) in a file in subfolder `commands` called `command-{COMMAND_NAME}.js`.
+If you want to add any new commands, put the implementation of the command in the `functions/events/discord` folder.
+You'll also need to generate a specification of command inputs, to do this use https://autocode.com/tools/discord/command-builder/.
+Put the generated code (example below) in a file in subfolder `commands` called `command-{COMMAND_NAME}.js`.

 Example command builder output for `/evostats`: